SPH73/Santorini-nail-bar/README.md

 **The header image artwork and Favicon** was created by BackToBack Solutions.

-**The New Client In-take Form** was created by the owner of the website using [Google Forms by Google Cloud](https://gsuite.google.com/products/forms/)
+**The New Client In-take Form** was created by the owner of the website using [Google Forms by Google Cloud](https://gsuite.google.com/products/forms/) and it was just a matter of adding the link I was sent.

 ##### Media
 **The gallery** was taken from the owners portfolio of work.